-- Airport means O'Hare International Airport or Midway International Airport - Competent Person means one who is trained to identify existing and predictable hazards in the surroundings or site conditions which are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them, as defined by the Occupational Safety and Health Administration (OSHA).
-Contractors are required to determine the applicability of this person's role in its overall safety program.
-The requirement for a competent person is separate from the need and appointment of a designated safety representative or safety manager. - Contractor means, broadly, any construction manager, general contractor, subcontractor, vendor, supplier, tenant or material supplier. - Designated representative means owner's representative of the contractor - Employee means any person or persons on the payroll of any participant that is under contract with the owner through the contractor or CDA. - General Contractor means the company responsible for the day-to-day oversight of a construction site, management of vendors and trades, and the communication of information to all involved parties throughout the course of a project. - General Contractor's Safety Program means the program covering worksite and property damage prevention that the contractor must submit to by CDA. - General Contractor's Safety Representatives are those people assigned as Safety Manager or Safety Representative who have met the requirements outlined in this Construction Safety Manual. - Jobsite, or onsite, means the location where work is expressly required under the applicable contract documents. - Near miss means an unplanned event that has the potential to cause, but does not actually result in human injury, environmental or equipment damage, or an interruption to normal operation. - Owner means City of Chicago; Chicago Department of Aviation (CDA) - Participant means the contractor, subcontractor, or their employees under contract with the owner.
+- Airport means O'Hare International Airport and Midway International Airport - ATS is Airport Transit System - CFD is the Chicago Fire Department - Competent Person means one who is trained to identify existing and predictable hazards in the surroundings or site conditions which are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them, as defined by the Occupational Safety and Health Administration (OSHA).
+Contractors are required to - determine the applicability of this person's role in its overall safety program.
+The requirement for a competent person is separate from the need and appointment of a designated safety representative or safety manager. - CM is the Construction Manager - CMR is the Construction Manager at Risk - Contractor means, broadly, any construction manager, general contractor, subcontractor, vendor, supplier, tenant, or material supplier. - Designated representative means owner's representative of the contractor - Employee means any person or persons on the payroll of any participant that is under contract with the owner through the contractor or CDA. - FAA is the Federal Aviation Administration - FOD is Foreign Object Debris - General Contractor means the company responsible for the day-to-day oversight of a construction site, management of vendors and trades, and the communication of information to all involved parties throughout the course of a project. - General Contractor's Safety Program means the program covering worksite and property damage prevention that the contractor must submit to by CDA. - General Contractor's Safety Representatives are those people assigned as Safety Manager or Safety Representative who have met the requirements outlined in this Construction Safety Manual. - H&R is the Heating & Refrigeration plant for the Chicago Department of Aviation.

-- Project Management Office (PMO) means the entity retained to provide overall management services for the CDA. - RPE means a registered-professional engineer. - Safety Management System (SMS) is the formal, top-down, organization-wide approach to managing safety risk and assuring the effectiveness of safety risk controls. - Subcontractor means any person or persons, partnership, joint venture, corporation, or other entity performing work at the jobsite, under contract to either the general contractor or one of its subcontractors. - Vendors, Suppliers and Materials Dealers means those persons or entities and/or their employees whose activities on the jobsite are solely for loading, hauling, and/or unloading of materials or equipment at or from the jobsite.
+- JHA means Job Hazard Analysis - Jobsite, or onsite, means the location where work is expressly required under the applicable contract documents. - Midway Communication Center means MCC - Near miss means an unplanned event that has the potential to cause, but does not actually result in human injury, environmental or equipment damage, or an interruption to normal operation. - O'Hare Communication Center means OCC - Owner means City of Chicago; Chicago Department of Aviation (CDA) - Participant means the contractor, subcontractor, or their employees under contract with the owner. - Project Management Office (PMO) means the entity retained to provide overall management services for the CDA. - RPE means a registered-professional engineer. - Safety Management System (SMS) is the formal, top-down, organization-wide approach to managing safety risk and assuring the effectiveness of safety risk controls. - Subcontractor means any person or persons, partnership, joint venture, corporation, or other entity performing work at the jobsite, under contract to either the general contractor or one of its subcontractors. - Vendors, Suppliers and Materials Dealers means those persons or entities and/or their employees whose activities on the jobsite are solely for loading, hauling, and/or unloading of materials or equipment at or from the jobsite.